dbt-labs/docs.getdbt.com/website/docs/faqs/models/source-quotes.md

 ---
 title: I need to use quotes to select from my source, what should I do?
-Description: “Use quoting property to quote values”
+Description: "Use quoting property to quote values"
-sidebar_label: ‘How to quote values’
+sidebar_label: 'How to quote values'
 id: source-quotes

 ---